Upinel/markdown-variants/README.md

 ## Organization ##

-- Header levels (except the last one): features in groups
+- Header levels (except possibly the last header level): features in groups
-- Last header levels: different syntaxes
+- Last header level or a list: different syntaxes
 - TaskPaper-styled tags to indicate in what favor of Markdown such syntax is supported
+	- @markdown: supported by original markdown, hence understood to be supported by all variants of markdown
+	- @gfm: GitHub-Favored Markdown
+	- @mmd: MultiMarkdown
+	- @pandoc: pandoc-favored markdown
+	- @phpextra: PHP Markdown Extra (inspired some syntax in pandoc and mmd)

 # Examples #